-The median house price in East Perth is $1.4 million, having declined 6.9% over the past year.
+The median house price in East Perth is $1.4 million, having fallen by 6.9% over the past year.
 Units have a median price of $470,000 (+9.2% YoY).
-The current median weekly rent is $625.
-This gives a gross rental yield of approximately 2.4%.
+The current median weekly rent is $780.
+This gives a gross rental yield of approximately 3.0%.
 The median monthly mortgage repayment is $1,950.

 East Perth is served by 1 school, including 1 combined.
 The average ICSEA score is 1113, which is well above the national average of 1,000.
 Public transport access includes 2 rail stations, 48 bus stops.
 Healthcare facilities include 1 public hospital.

-From an investment perspective, East Perth offers a gross rental yield of 2.4%, rated as low yield.
+Looking at the investment signals, The gross rental yield works out to roughly 3.0%, which reads as moderate yield.
 Property prices are above the state median ($1.4M/$951K), placing it in the premium segment.
 The price-to-income ratio of 12.9x is considered stretched.
 House prices have moved -6.9% year-on-year.
+Population growth of +2.1% year-on-year points to strong growth demand fundamentals.
+Building approvals have changed +0% year-on-year, indicating steady development activity.